Authors of section

 Preliminary remark

 Isolated coronoid fractures are extremely rare and when seen, suspect a spontaneously reduced dislocation and look for elbow instability.
 The coronoid is almost always fractured in association with a dislocation of the ulnohumeral joint or a more complex proximal ulna or olecranon fracture.
-Repair of - even a small - coronoid fracture may be necessary for restoring elbow joint stability.
+Repair of a – even small – coronoid fracture may be necessary for restoring elbow joint stability.

 Coronoid fractures occur in several patterns (described below).
 They must be assessed with care.